Gravitational waves from strong first order phase transitions: First-order phase transitions

 As the universe cools, the free energy of the system develops two minima as a function of the order parameter, corresponding to the two possible phases of the system.
 At the critical temperature $\Tc$, the free energies of the two phases are equal.
 When the temperature drops below the critical temperature $\Tc$, an energy barrier prevents the homogeneous evolution from one phase to another.
 The transition proceeds instead by the nucleation of bubbles of the stable low-temperature phase in the metastable high-temperature phase.
 The bubbles expand and collide, and eventually the stable phase fills the entire volume.

 As the bubbles expand, excess free energy in the metastable phase is transferred to shells of moving and heated fluid via the coupling between the order parameter and the fluid.
-This effective dissipative coupling models the friction: this arises from a departure from equilibrium as particles change their masses when crossing the wall~\cite{Bodeker:2017cim,Bodeker:2009qy}.
+This effective dissipative coupling models the friction as particles change their masses when crossing the wall~\cite{Bodeker:2017cim,Bodeker:2009qy}, which causes a departure from equilibrium.
 The coupling dictates the expansion speed of the bubble wall.
 If this coupling is negligible and therefore the frictional force on the fluid is insufficient to stop the walls from becoming ultrarelativistic, the transition is known as a ``runaway''~\cite{Bodeker:2017cim,Bodeker:2009qy}.
 This scenario has been simulated in Refs.~\cite{Cutting:2018tjt,Lewicki:2020jiv,Cutting:2020nla,Lewicki:2020azd}, but is not considered here.

-If the speed is subsonic, the hydrodynamic solution is a compression wave in front of the bubble wall with a leading shock, known as a deflagration~\cite{landau1987fluid}.
+If the wall speed is subsonic, the hydrodynamic solution is a compression wave in front of the bubble wall with a leading shock, known as a deflagration~\cite{landau1987fluid}.
 For walls which are supersonic, but whose speed is lower than a critical threshold (known as the Chapman-Jouguet speed), a rarefaction wave develops behind the wall, while the compression wave in front still exists.
 Past this limiting speed, the wall catches up with the leading shock, and thus for faster wall speeds the fluid disturbance is a detonation, a pure rarefaction wave behind the bubble wall.

 After the transition is complete, the shells of compression and rarefaction continue to propagate as acoustic waves.
 The interaction of the shells and, after the completion of the transition, the acoustic waves, produces gravitational waves.
-Unless the RMS fluid velocities in the fluid are of order unity, the acoustic waves last much longer than the duration of the phase transition itself and are the dominant source of gravitational waves in a first order phase transition \cite{Hindmarsh:2013xza,Hindmarsh:2015qjv,Hindmarsh:2015qta}.
+Unless the RMS fluid velocities in the fluid are of order unity, the acoustic waves last much longer than the duration of the phase transition itself and are the dominant source of gravitational waves in a first order phase transition~\cite{Hindmarsh:2013xza,Hindmarsh:2015qjv,Hindmarsh:2015qta}.

 The interaction of pairs of shells also produces vorticity in the form of vortex rings near their intersection~\cite{Cutting:2019zws}.
 For deflagrations with RMS velocities around $0.3$ the vortical component of velocity can be as large as the compressional component.